 Do you have a particular life obstacle you’re trying to overcome?
 Sometimes, seeking help from a professional is the best way to put things into perspective.
 As a committed therapist, your well-being and mental strength is my number one priority.
 My fundamental stance in therapy with my clients is a human encounter that is open to their lived experience.
 I approach my clients with respect, listen deeply with compassion and in recognition that whilst I cannot necessarily make life easier I can help make life easier to live.

 I am currently based at The Banbury Therapy Centre (see Contact Details).
-My regular sessions are on Thursday evenings and Saturday mornings and afternoons.
-I am available at other times by appointment
+My regular sessions face-to-face are on Thursday evenings and Saturday mornings and afternoons.
+During the COVID-19 crisis I am available via Skype, Zoom or for telephone consultations.

 A BIT ABOUT ME

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and I adhere to their code of professional ethics.
 I am a member of The Society for Existential Analysis (SEA) - a professional forum for the expression of views and the exchange of ideas amongst those interested in the analysis of existence from philosophical and psychological perspectives - and The EMDR Association of the UK & Ireland.